LGSOC vs HGSOC: Understanding the Two Faces of Ovarian Serous Carcinoma

 LGSOC vs. HGSOC: Treatment Response and Prognosis

 LGSOC tends to be stubborn, often resisting standard chemotherapy treatments.
-This resistance is a major hurdle for doctors and patients alike, pushing researchers to explore alternative therapies.
+This resistance is a significant hurdle for doctors and patients, pushing researchers to explore alternative therapies.

 Despite this challenge, LGSOC’s slower growth rate often translates to longer survival times.
 Many patients live with the disease for years, though they face the ongoing task of managing symptoms and maintaining their quality of life.